 I use analytical methods to help make better decisions.
 For example, my work has been used to help decide where and when to place ambulances to keep response times small.
 Click here for some TV coverage.
 It has been used to help in designing yachts to compete in the America's Cup.
 It has helped fire departments in their long-term planning.
 In a kind of technical hobby I even analyze some aspects of the game of Monopoly.
 My general field is called Operations Research.
 You can find out more here.
 That information is supplied by INFORMS, which is one of the professional organizations involved with Operations Research.

 My overall professional goal is to contribute to both research and learning in the theory and application of stochastic simulation and applied probability, with emphasis on the interface between these areas and optimization.
 I am greatly interested in, and motivated by, applications with strong societal relevance, including bike sharing, medical scheduling and ambulance planning.

 An emphasis in my work is the interplay between optimization and simulation.
 In particular, I am interested in structured simulation optimization, where the optimization problem enjoys certain properties, like convexity or quasi convexity, that one can exploit to develop algorithms that are robust and fast.
 Recently I have been working on simulation optimization on parallel computing environments.
-Specific applications include radiation treatment planning, call center planning, yacht match racing, ambulance deployment, and adaptive Monte Carlo.Brief Bio
+Specific applications include radiation treatment planning, call center planning, yacht match racing, land and air ambulance deployment, and bike sharing.Brief Bio